skwong25/Search_A_Movie_App/README.md

             movie: null,
             results: notAMagicNumber,
             isPerformingSearch: false,
-            sort: null,  // or Object
+            sort: null,
         }
 ```

 ### Input Field ###
 `<InputField/>` renders static text and interactive elements: an input field and dropdown list of numbers.

-When a user types into the input field, this updates MovieApp.state.keyword via MovieApp's updateKeyword() function.
+When a user types into the input field, this updates `MovieApp.state.keyword` via MovieApp's `updateKeyword()` function.

-When a user selects a number from the dropdown, this updates MovieApp.state.results via MovieApp's updateNoOfResults() function.
+When a user selects a number from the dropdown, this updates `MovieApp.state.results` via MovieApp's `updateNoOfResults()` function.
 This determines the number of search results that the app returns.
-If none selected, 10 results are returned by default.
+If none are selected, 10 results are returned by default.

 If a search has been run, InputField will not render the above elements.